MACool8/MACool8.github.io/projects/tls/index.md

 Let's keep this short, this is aimed towards people, who want to know which bits and bytes are needed to get a Pre-Shared-Key TLS connections running.
 For an overview of what TLS is, you can take a look at the excellent explanation from Cloudflare: [What is TLS?](https://www.cloudflare.com/learning/ssl/transport-layer-security-tls/) \
 I will not go in deep on how to get keys into systems.
 I will assume that, that already happened in a secure manner. \
-TLS 1.3 will be mentioned multiple times, but it is different in many key aspects and therefore the 1.2 Knowledge will help you understand it, but further research is definitely required, when working with TLS 1.3.
+TLS 1.3 will be mentioned multiple times, but it is different in many key aspects and therefore the 1.2 knowledge will help you understand it, but further research is definitely required, when working with TLS 1.3.

 ## Basics